ceylinkoc04/StudyPal-Console-Application/README.md

   - **Set and Check Daily Study Goal**: Set a daily goal for study time and check your progress.

 Example output:
--Welcome to StudyPal!
+Welcome to StudyPal!
--Please enter your name:
+Please enter your name:
--ceylin
+ceylin
--Please enter your age:
+Please enter your age:
--21
+21

 --- StudyPal Menu ---
 1. Add Study Session